Introduction to the Guide to Graduate Policy

 A1.
 How to use this guide

 Each section of this guide begins with a discussion of specific issues, citing relevant policy.
-Policies are often based on memos from the Dean of the Graduate Division, which are available on the Graduate Division website, and implement the regulations and decisions of the Graduate Council of the Academic Senate, which are published on the Academic Senate website.
+Policies are often based on memos from the Vice Provost for Graduate Studies and Dean of the Graduate Division, which are available on the Graduate Division website, and implement the regulations and decisions of the Graduate Council of the Academic Senate, which are published on the Academic Senate website.

 Where appropriate, discussion of policy is followed by description of procedures to be used by programs to implement specific policies.
 Unless an alternative is described, requests for exceptions to policies should be made through a memo signed by the Head Graduate Advisor directed to the relevant Associate Dean for Admissions, Degrees, and Professional Development, or the Associate Dean for Fellowships and Appointments, submitted to the Graduate Divisions Degrees Office, Admissions Office, or Fellowships Office.